-CONSERVATION WORKSHOP – PAINTINGS AND MODERN SCULPTURE
+CONSERVATION WORKSHOP – PAINTINGS AND MODERN SCULPTURES

 The Städel Museum’s conservation workshop for paintings and modern sculpture oversees holdings encompassing more than three thousand painted works spanning the period from the fourteenth century to the present, as well as the collection’s sculptures, which date from the nineteenth century onwards, likewise to our own time.